TVTAC

 Statement of Purpose

-While there are no special A.A. members, many members have accessibility needs:
+While there are no special A.A. members, many members have accessibility needs.
+Here in the Treasure Valley, we aim to aid the following groups:

 TVTAC Telephone Service (208)-906-2745